What your membership fees fund

 When you become a Netball South Australia member you become more than a player or official – you become part of a bigger picture, part of the fabric of netball in South Australia.
 Your fees support the development of netball for all South Australians.

 How your membership fees benefit you and the sport you love

 Your fees help provide modern and accessible training for hundreds of coaches, officials, umpires and volunteers every year to develop their skills and knowledge and make playing netball possible for around 100,000 people across our state.

 In 2019 alone, 381 new coaching accreditations were achieved, 193 achieved a national umpiring badge and 6 bench officials received accreditation.

 Our Region visits for umpires and coaches, provides access to workshops for coach and umpire education and mentoring all delivered by Netball SA Coach and Umpire Developers.

 Membership revenue helps us support the network of clubs and associations across South Australia and contributes to the development and support of programs, products and plans to help grass roots grow.
 This includes:

-- NetSetGO, the introductory program for netball that encourages children ages 5-10 to become involved and learn the netball basics.
-Nearly 5,000 children participated in NetSetGO last year in South Australia.
+- Woolworths NetSetGO, the introductory program for netball that encourages children ages 5-10 to become involved and learn the netball basics.
+Approximately 5,000 children participated in Woolworths NetSetGO last year in South Australia.

 - Social Netball.
 This product has been developed to support the already well established, traditional competition formats.
 Research shows that some Australians are looking for more flexible ways to be active and Social Netball is targeted at that group.